 The toughest battle in the trade war, with China, still looms.
 The United States and China held two days of talks last week without a major breakthrough, as another round of tariffs took effect.

-The U.S. Commerce Department also said on Monday that Chinese steel wheels exports were heavily subsidized and that it could impose duties on the product.
+The U.S. Commerce Department said on Monday it could impose duties on that Chinese steel wheels exports, which it said were heavily subsidized.